 Step 4.
 Become Licensed and Begin Your Career as a Speech-Language Pathologist in Kansas

-If you feel that you have something unique to offer the speech-language pathology community and the necessary capitol, starting a private clinic is something worth considering.
-This would allow you to create a practice that aligns with your personal vision, which could involve assembling a team of specialized SLPs and audiologists to serve your clients.
+If you feel that you have something unique to offer the speech-language pathology community and the necessary capital, starting a private clinic is something worth considering.
+This allows you to create a practice that aligns with your personal vision.
+If assembling a team of specialized SLPs and audiologists to serve your clients while juggling marketing and management tasks sounds like your cup of tea, this is an option that comes with a lot of freedom and flexibility.

 Step 5.
 Maintain SLP Licensure and Complete Continuing Education Requirements